brianscherner/fly-fishing-journal/research-and-planning-log.md

   * Fish Species
   * Air Travel Costs
   * Baggage and Luggage Policies

-Add feature for dates for each trip, with month and year at minimum.
-Organize trips by their date from newest to oldest.

 Add functionality to place N/A in a table cell if it's empty.